alpozsf/production-agentic-engineering/01-governance-before-velocity.md

 # Governance Before Velocity: What Actually Made Agentic Engineering Work in Production

+Part 1 of the series “Production Agentic Engineering”

-In 2024, I was brought into a major financial institution to fix a failing hybrid data architecture — on-prem collection feeding AWS processing, a 25-person engineering team locked in a permanent maintenance cycle, and delivery lead times measured in weeks.
+In a recent project, I was brought into a major financial institution to fix a failing hybrid data architecture — on-prem collection feeding AWS processing, a 25-person engineering team locked in a permanent maintenance cycle, and delivery lead times measured in weeks.
 The mandate was platform modernization.
 What we ended up building was something else: a production agentic engineering organization, with AI agents doing real work in the delivery path of a regulated financial data platform.

 It worked.
 But not for the reason most people assume.